markmerker/thinkcspy/_sources/GeneralIntro/LPS/Glossary.rst

     str
         python data type for text strings.

+    turtle
+        A python object that can be used for drawing.

     Type (or Data Type)
         The data type of an item.
 Examples: int, float, str

     Variable
-        A named entity the holds a value.
+        A named entity the holds a value or an object.